dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/about-connections.md

 :::info Connections are moving!

 Up until July 2024, connections were nested under projects.
-One dbt Cloud project could only have one single connection, which was re-used across all of its environments.
+One dbt Cloud project could only have one connection, which was re-used across all its environments.
 Extended attributes were leveraged to switch warehouse instances depending on the environment for a given project.

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/connections-legacy-model.png" title="Previous connection model"/>